Faculty/Resident Development Initiatives Grant (FRDIG)

 The submissions will be judged on:

-• The degree to which the project aligns with the priorities of the Office of Faculty Development, and Office of REDI
+• The degree to which the project aligns with the priorities of the Office of Faculty Development

 • The feasibility of the project given the proposed work, budget and timeline